sixslime/unnamed-sc-spec/docs/guide/converting/namespace.md

 Splitting is recommended for namespaces with resources that can realistically be re-used in the future (and tends to be the easier option).
 Merging is best for "helper" or utility namespaces that reference or are closely related to the namespace(s) that they are referenced by.

-### Example

-Given datapack with 3 primary namespaces:
+As an example, imagine a datapack with 3 primary namespaces:

 * `math`: contains general math functions.
 * `util`: contains utility resources for `coolcats`; references resources from `math` and `coolcats`.